lab9k/Orga/Application deployment Openshift/How_to_use_Openshift.md

 ## Requirements before you continue

-* The source coded of your application hosted on github
+* The source code of your application hosted on github

 ## Step 1: Login/register on Openshift